NMcst/Network-Design/README.md

 ![image](https://github.com/user-attachments/assets/ca2fe15c-3478-4a40-bffb-28c8a8530f50)

 I also configured and encrpyted the AAA/RAIDUS authentication server.
-All the username and password are stored in the server so that is why encrypted the server and only authorized personnel can access the server for configuration.
+All the username and password are stored in this server so that is why encrypted the server and only authorized personnel can access the server for configuration.

 ![image](https://github.com/user-attachments/assets/5d38b382-f7a9-49e1-a75e-a07762a3a76c)